llfalcao/tnw-responsive/README.md

-Clone of the magazine [The Next Web](https://thenextweb.com/) to practice responsive design.
+Clone of the magazine [The Next Web](https://thenextweb.com/) to practice responsive design and accessibility support.

 Live: https://llfalcao.github.io/tnw-responsive/